-The electric fuel valves are wired to the ignition switch.
-When the ignition is turned ON the valve opens, when the ignition is turned OFF the valve closes.
+Your boat is equipped with an electric fuel valve is installed, replacing the Anti-Siphon Valve.
+The fuel valve is located in-line on the fuel hose between the fuel tank and the engine or generator.
+The valve is wired to the ignition switch.
+When the ignition is turned ON, the valve opens; when the ignition is turned OFF, the valve closes.
 The manual override knob on the side of the valve should be left in the OFF position at all times.